-You can use a bimodal question as a short answer or a multiple choice question on a test.
+Note: A bimodal question can be used as a short answer or a multiple choice question on a test.

 Question Information

 Questions can include optional information that is useful when creating a test.
 For example, you can include learning objectives (or standards) and then select questions based on those objectives.
 You can also use this information to generate class and student reports.
 You can enter any or all of the following information with each question.